Vietnam.vn - Nền tảng quảng bá Việt Nam

 "President Putin made a mistake by starting a special military operation in Ukraine," Nadezhdin said, adding that he would work to end the fighting through negotiations.

-President Putin, 71 years old, was officially registered on January 29 as a candidate for the Russian presidential election taking place on March 15-17, after meeting the requirements for valid signatures.
+President Putin, 71 years old, on January 29 was officially registered as a candidate for the Russian presidential election taking place on March 15-17, after meeting the requirements for valid signatures.

 President Putin is the fourth person to be confirmed as a candidate by the CEC.
 The previous three were Liberal Democratic Party of Russia (LDPR) leader Leonid Slutsky, MP Vladislav Davankov and MP Nikolay Kharitonov.